passionista/master_thesis_kuleuven2023/README.md

 # Project Structure
 The project is organized into the following files:

-`geocoding.ipynb:` This Jupyter Notebook contains the geocoding to retrieve the longitude/latitude of every address.
+`geocoding.ipynb:` This Jupyter Notebook contains the geocoding to retrieve the longitude/latitude of every readers' address.

 `EDA_(temporal,_duration,_map).ipynb:` This Jupyter Notebook includes the temporal, and geospatial exploratory data analysis performed on the dataset.